 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- A very bad and sometimes deadly pancreas problem (pancreatitis) has happened with this drug.
-Talk with your doctor.
+- Severe and sometimes deadly pancreas problem (pancreatitis) has happened with this drug.
+If you have questions, talk with the doctor.

 - This drug may stop menstrual periods in females and affect sperm in males.
 Talk with the doctor.